 Meet the Tennessee Brothers Who Hoarded Over 17K Bottles of Hand Sanitizer Amid Coronavirus Pandemic

-In the midst of the coronavirus pandemic, items like various cleaning supplies, face masks and hand sanitizer have become popular among American citizens as families across the board do what they can to prevent from contracting COVID-19.
-However, two Tennessee brothers stocked up on 17,000 bottles of hand sanitizer in the midst of everyone trying to buy items like this, and attempted to resell everything before they were caught.
+Amid the coronavirus pandemic, various items like cleaning supplies, face masks and hand sanitizer have become have become hot commodities among people around the globe, especially in the United States.
+Families across the board are doing what they can to prevent from contracting COVID-19, which includes making the most of their trips to the store.
+However, two Tennessee brothers stocked up on 17,000 bottles of hand sanitizer while everyone was trying to buy for themselves, attempting to resell everything before they were caught.
 After the first coronavirus death in the United States, the Chattanooga brothers set out to buy in bulk in hopes of making a profit.
+They ended up becoming the center of a New York Times profile and the face of hoarding goods during the outbreak.

-Matt and Noah Colvin set out for stores like Dollar Tree, Home Depot, Walmart and Staples to gather their goods.
-In their journey to find as many necessary goods as possible, Noah set out on a 1,300 mile road trip to tackle both Tennessee and Kentucky, while Matt stayed behind to get prepared for the surge in items.
-He admitted to selling 300 bottles of hand sanitizer for anywhere between $8 dollars to $70.
+Matt and Noah Colvin set out for stores like Dollar Tree, Home Depot, Walmart and Staples near their homes to gather the goods and collect as much as possible.
+In their journey to find as many necessary goods as they could, Noah Colvin embarked on a 1,300-mile road trip to tackle both Tennessee and Kentucky, while Matt stayed behind to get prepared for the surge in items.
+He admitted to selling 300 bottles of hand sanitizer for anywhere between $8 to $70.
 However, less than 24 hours after he posted the goods on Amazon, the online retailer pulled it down.

 In the Times article, Matt claimed that while he wanted to make a profit, he didn't want to become the guy that made the news for being someone who had a lot of hand sanitizer selling it for "20 times" what it cost him.
 "I'm not looking to be in a situation where I make the front page of the news for being that guy who hoarded 20,000 bottles of sanitizer that I'm selling for 20 times what they cost me."